Embiid scores 33, 76ers beat Celtics 115-103 for 3-2 lead

-BOSTON (AP) — Joel Embiid scored 33 points and the Philadelphia 76ers easily took a 3-2 lead in the Eastern Conference semifinals, beating the Boston Celtics 115-103 on Tuesday night.
+Embiid scored 33 points and Philadelphia easily took a 3-2 lead in the East semifinals, beating Boston 115-103 on Tuesday night.

+“What we did tonight, it’s easier said than done.
+But we have to do it again,” Embiid said.

-It was the third straight 30-point game in the series for Embiid, who also had seven rebounds, four blocks and three 3-pointers.
+It was the third straight 30-point game in the series for the reigning MVP, who used his full array offensive weapons to pick apart the Celtics defense.
+He also had seven rebounds, four blocks and three 3-pointers.

 Tyrese Maxey added 30 points and six 3-pointers.
 James Harden finished with 17 points, 10 assists and eight rebounds.